With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 - Virtual teleconference rooms.
 These virtual spaces resemble office meeting rooms or break rooms.
 Here employees can perform daily catch-ups, discuss any topic, share ideas, or just chat.

-Businesses of any kind have a great opportunity to integrate VR meeting apps with their daily tasks, be it the daily meeting, collaborative remote work, or just conversation.
+Businesses of any kind have a great opportunity to integrate VR meeting solutions with their daily tasks, be it the daily meeting, collaborative remote work, or just conversation.

 Now the question is: how can we apply VR content to online meetings?
 How do VR videos work?